seancorfield/depstar/README.md

 # Changes

+* 0.5.2 -- Jan 16, 2020 -- Fix NPE for uberjar when no main class specified #25 @noisesmith.
 * 0.5.1 -- Jan 02, 2020 -- Address #24 by transforming the main class (namespace) name.
 * 0.5.0 -- Jan 02, 2020 -- Address #23 by managing the AOT compilation folder automatically; users no longer need to create `classes` or add it to the classpath.
 * 0.4.2 -- Dec 31, 2019 -- Address #22 by automatically setting `Multi-Release: true` in the uberjar manifest if any multi-release JAR files are consumed.